lakshshashinv/PythonProject/README.md

-# Python-Project
+# ENCDEC-Project
-This repo contains python project only!!!
+This repo contains project related to encryption and decryption only!!!

 Debug :
-File decryption not working(unable to read from file and decrypt).
+(PYTHON VERSION) - File decryption not working(unable to read from file and decrypt).